Home Visit ThailandCities, islands and provincesPhitsanulok, complete city guide

 Goddess of a Chinese temple in Phitsanulok

-Buddha, temple at Phitsanulok
+Buddha, temple in Phitsanulok

-Buddha, temple at Phitsanulok
+Buddha, temple in Phitsanulok

-Buddha from a Chinese temple in Phitsanulok
+Buddha of a Chinese temple in Phitsanulok

-Buddha from a Chinese temple in Phitsanulok
+Buddha of a Chinese temple in Phitsanulok

 View of the Nan River from the Phitsanulok night market